flexter9/CryptoAgent/Cryptant/README.md

 4. Open `index.html` and done.
 5. Host it using `nginx` if you want it to be hosted on a domain

-If you liked my (Just for fun#4278) website, kindly do me a favour by voting me in this Codejam 😄.<br />